beerwin/njdesktop2/README.md

 - Fully integrated theme support.
 NjDesktop themes are now an integral part of the system and are completely driven by CSS classes.
 Just invent a new theme name and apply it to the main unit (the theme name must be a valid CSS class name).
 Build a new CSS file based on this new class name (take redmond7.scss as an example).
 - Menu support over the desktop, in the taskbar, inside windows and inside toolbars
 - Toolbar support in taskbar and windows (windows can have multiple toolbars)
-- Icon list with multiple icon sizes and views, multiselect
+- Icon list with multiple icon sizes and views, multiselect, available on desktop and inside windows
+- List view with sorting and multi-select available inside windows
 - Robust tiling support
 - Cascade
 - Object-oriented design